DavidObando/gsharp/README.md

 # GSharp
 GSharp Programming Language.
-A modern programming language for .NET.
+A modern, simple, and accessible programming language for .NET.

 ## Motivation 1: Accessibility
 I want to enable other developers to benefit from the .NET framework without necessarily having to learn C#.
 In particular, I want to ensure new developers and developers who find C#'s learning curve a bit steep to be able to use .NET.
 I want VB.NET developers and Python developers to find a language that speaks to them as well.
 I want non-English speakers to have access to powerful libraries and technologies in .NET.
 In short, I want simplicity and productivity at the hand of everyone.